srsapireddy/OpenLANE_EDA/README.md

 ![Image](https://github.com/srsapireddy/Images/blob/main/155.jpg?raw=true) </br>

 * licon is the connectivity between the iocali layer and metal 1.
-There need to be a contact between the nwell and licon.
+There needs to be a contact between the nwell and licon.
 The crossed line is the n-substrate contact (first contact).
 This is the contact between nwell and locali.
 * PMOS: Nwell -> above that locali layer -> above that metal 1
 * Nwell and locali connection by nsubstrate contact.
 * For locali and Metal 1, we have licon.